Anker Soundcore Infini

 Want a Excellent Soundbar for Under $100?
 It’s Possible

 As televisions continue to get thinner and thinner, they put a greater emphasis on picture quality over anything else.
-As such, sacrifices will naturally be made – and usually sound quality is the first to go.
+As such, sacrifices will naturally be made – and usually the sound quality is the first to go.
 Manufacturers know that most people willing to spend around $1,000 on a nice television are probably also willing to pay for a decent soundbar (also, “sound bar”), too.
 That’s probably why most television manufacturers also make their own home theater equipment.
 Vizio, Samsung, LG and Sony are all prime examples – it’s a business model that works.
 And it could add a couple hundred bucks (or more) to your television setup.

 Even though Anker doesn’t make televisions, it just got into the soundbar business with the Soundcore Infini ($100).
 If you aren’t familiar with Anker’s recent activity, the company has its hand in more than just portable power.
 It still makes power banks and charging cables, but Anker also makes smart security cameras, smart vacuums, other tech accessories – all priced so that they’re really affordable – and it has a whole division dedicated to audio.
 In fact, its true wireless earbuds, the Zolo Liberty, and noise-canceling headphones, the Soundcore Space NC, are some of the best audio products in their price range.

 Their Soundcore Infini has some pretty high expectations, too.
-It’s a 2.1 channel soundbar that costs $100, which is really cheap compared to everything else – but how does it sound?
+It’s a 2.1 channel soundbar that costs under $100, which is really cheap compared to everything else – but how does it sound?

 The Good: The obvious is price, but the audio quality that you’re getting for under $100 is also quite impressive.
 The bass is punchy.
 And the midrange and treble are quite clear when played at medium volumes, which is what I suspect most people to listen to this soundbar set to.
 Setting it up to your TV is simple, and built-in Bluetooth is convenient.
 The soundbar can be mounted or left on a media console.
 It looks inconspicuous.